mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 As death approaches, some patients become confused and agitated.
 When people are confused, what they say may have no real meaning.
 They may see things that are not there.
 Your family should remember that this is not who you are.
 This is from the disease and what is happening to your body.
 Sometimes confusion leads to feeling threatened.
 A confused person may accuse family members of stealing or doing other bad things.
 Again, this should not be taken on face value, as it is part of the illness.
 These symptoms should be treated aggressively.
 They can prevent a peaceful death.

    Treatment
 Doctors treat confusion and agitation by addressing the underlying cause when possible.
 However, there may be many causes for these symptoms at the end of life.
 Whatever the cause, the symptoms must be treated.
 Usually this involves medicines that help to calm the person.
 The medicines may also help you think more clearly.
    Things Your Family Can Do
 * Keep the room well lit during the day.
 * Place a clock close by so you can be aware of the time.
-* Place a calendar or clearly visible note that identifies the date - “Today is Thursday, January 1, 2011.”
+* Place a calendar or clearly visible note that identifies the date - Today is Thursday, January 1, 2011.
 * Minimize noise levels in the room.
 * Continue to help you wear your hearing aids or glasses when possible.
 * Administer pain medicine.
 * Communicate clearly.
-* Explain all actions before they are done – “I am going to turn you now.”
+* Explain all actions before they are done  I am going to turn you now.
 * Make sure familiar objects are in the room.
-* Manage constipation by following the doctor’s directions.
+* Manage constipation by following the doctors directions.
 * Promote relaxation and sleep.
 * Administer oxygen if ordered.
 * Administer medication to treat confusion.